datatrail-jhu/03_fileorganization/manuscript/02_organizing_projects.md

-# Setting up data science project folders
+# Setting Up Data Science Project Folders

 Once you have created a new project the next step is to organize and name the folders and files in that project.
 Naming and organizing files seems very boring, but it one of the most important parts of any data science project!
 Not having the files or the data available is one of the most common reasons that errors are missed in data science projects.